-(5) Represents legal and forensic costs, as well as settlements associated with resolving legal matters arising during or as a result of our acquisition related activity.
-This includes costs associated with pursuing certain

-- claims in connection with the Formation, as well as a settlement received pertaining to such matter in fiscal year 2020.
-It also includes, among other amounts, costs of \$3.0 million and \$1.1 million for the years ended January 2, 2021 and December 28, 2019, respectively, to comply with the U.S. Department of Justice, Antitrust Division's grand jury subpoena related to nurse wages and hiring activities in certain of our markets, which arose as a result of the 2019 Transaction. - (6) Represents costs incurred as a result of the COVID-19 environment, primarily including, but not limited to (i) relief and hero pay provided to our caregivers and other incremental compensation costs (ii) incremental PPE costs, (iii) salary, severance and lease termination costs associated with workforce reductions necessitated by COVID-19 and (iv) costs of remote workforce enablement, all of which approximated \$20.7 million for the year ended January 2, 2021, net of temporary reimbursement rate increases provided by certain state Medicaid and Medicaid Managed Care programs which approximated \$4.3 million for the ended January 2, 2021, as well as stimulus payments received from Pennsylvania DHS to replace lost revenue, which approximated \$0.5 million for the year ended January 2, 2021. - (7) Represents the results of operations for the periods indicated related to the ABA Therapy services business that we exited as a result of the COVID-19 environment, as well as one-time costs incurred in connection with exiting the ABA Therapy services business. - (8) Represents legal settlements not associated with acquisition-related matters.
-The \$2.9 million gain for the year ended December 29, 2018 is related to a favorable settlement reached with a MS supplier. - (9) Represents (i) costs associated with the implementation of, and transition to, new electronic medical record systems, billing, collection and payroll systems, business intelligence systems, duplicative system costs while such transformational projects are in-process, and other system transition costs of \$2.7 million for the year ended January 2, 2021, \$0.1 million for the year ended December 28, 2019 and \$0.0 for the year ended December 29, 2018; and (ii) professional fees associated with preparation for Sarbanes-Oxley compliance and other advisory fees associated with preparation for our initial public equity offering, professional fees associated with preparation for a bond offering to finance the terminated 2019 Transaction, and advisory costs associated with the adoption of new accounting standards, such as ASC 606 and ASC 842, of \$2.2 million for the year ended January 2, 2021, \$1.0 million for the year ended December 28, 2019 and \$0.5 million for the year ended December 29, 2018. - (10) The table below reflects the increase or decrease and aggregate impact, to the line items included on our statement of operations based upon the adjustments used in arriving at Adjusted EBITDA from EBITDA:
+- (4) Represents legal and forensic costs, as well as settlements associated with resolving legal matters arising during or as a result of our acquisition related activity.
+This includes costs associated with pursuing certain claims in connection with the Formation, as well as a settlement received pertaining to such matter in fiscal year 2020.
+It also includes costs to comply with the U.S. Department of Justice, Antitrust Division's grand jury subpoena related to nurse wages and hiring activities in certain of our markets, which arose as a result of the 2019 Transaction. - (5) Represents costs incurred as a result of the COVID-19 environment, including (i) relief and hero pay provided to our caregivers and other incremental compensation costs (ii) incremental PPE costs, (iii) salary, severance and lease termination costs associated with workforce reductions necessitated by COVID-19 and (iv) costs of remote workforce enablement, all of which approximated \$ million for the year ended January 2, 2021, net of temporary reimbursement rate increases provided by certain state Medicaid and Medicaid Managed Care programs which approximated \$ million for the ended January 2, 2021, as well as the portion of PRF payments received that were used to offset qualifying COVID-19 related costs, which approximated \$ million for the year ended \$ - (6) Represents the results of operations for the periods indicated related to the ABA Therapy services business that we exited as a result of the COVID-19 environment, as well as one-time costs incurred in connection with exiting the ABA Therapy services business. - (7) Represents legal settlements not associated with acquisition-related matters.
+The \$2.9 million gain for the year ended December 29, 2018 is related to a favorable settlement reached with a MS supplier. - (8) Represents (i) costs associated with implementation of, and transition to, new electronic medical record systems, billing, collection and payroll systems, implementation of business intelligence systems, and duplicative system costs while such transitions are in-process, and other system transition costs of \$ million for the year ended January 2, 2021, \$0.1 million for the year ended December 28, 2019 and \$0 for the year ended December 29, 2018; and (ii) professional fees associated with preparation for Sarbanes-Oxley compliance and other advisory fees associated with preparation for our initial public equity offering, professional fees associated with preparation for a bond offering to finance the terminated 2019 Transaction, and advisory costs associated with the adoption of new accounting standards, such as ASC 606 and ASC 842, of \$ million for the year ended January 2, 2021, \$1.0 million for the year ended December 28, 2019 and \$0.4 million for the year ended - \$ million for the year ended January 2, 2021, \$1.0 million for the year ended December 28, 2019 and \$0.4 million for the year ended December 29, 2018.